 To perform any task with your data acquisition application, you must call MATLAB functions from the MATLAB environment.
 Among other things, these functions allow you to:

 Create session objects, which provide a gateway to your hardware's capabilities and allow you to control the behavior of your application.

 Evaluate your acquisition status and hardware resources.

-Refer to the MATLAB Functions list in the Data Acquisition Toolbox Documentation Center for a list of all toolbox functions.
-You can also display all these functions by typing
+Refer to the MATLAB Functions list in the Data Acquisition Toolbox documentation for a list of all toolbox functions.
+You can also display help in the Command Window by typing

 If you are using a CompactDAQ chassis or counter timers, see Counter and Timer Input and Output.

 The data acquisition engine (or just engine) is a MEX-file (shared library that is executable within the MATLAB software) that